astooke/Synkhronos/docs/source/pages/lasagne_mnist.rst

 Synkhronos: **0.66** s  ( **1.1** x)

 When the training loss output is not collected and the model parameters are never synchronized, the maximum possible speedup is achieved, for reference.
 In this case, it is only a factor of **1.6**, well short of **2**.
-For larger minibatches (here 500 was used) and more complex computations, this factor will increase (for the MLP option in this example it is lower).
+The more compute-bound the program is, the better the speedup will be.
 Note that the size of the minibatch and hence the number of calls per epoch is `not` altered--the same batch is simply scattered.

 Synchronizing model parameters at every step results in a mild slow-down to **1.4** x.
 Synchronizing on a less frequent schedule would decrease this effect and could be traded against iteration performance.